 Let's take a look at 700c vs 26 inch wheels for bicycle touring.
 I've ridden both for thousands of miles all over the world on bicycle tours, and here's my opinion on what's best.

-700c vs 26 Inch Wheels for Bicycle Touring
+700c Wheels vs 26 Inch Rims and Tires for Bicycle Touring

 Difference Between 700c And 26 Inch Wheels